Finance

 The Parish Council will consider awarding grants to community projects.
 To apply for a grant please see the guidelines and application form below.
 If you would like a word version of the application form sent to you by email please contact the Clerk (this will enable you to type in the form which will expand to your requirements).

-You can view alist of grants awarded for the year 2024-25 below.
+You can view a list of grants awarded for the years 2024-25 and 2025-26 below.